 The University of Massachusetts Boston’s Project ALERTA, an enrichment program for Latino and English-language learner 3rd to 5th graders in the Boston Public Schools, has received the 2010 National Arts and Humanities Youth Program Award— the highest honor an after-school and out-of-school program can receive.

 First Lady Michelle Obama honored the program at a White House ceremony today.
 Project ALERTA is one of only 15 programs chosen from 458 nominations nationwide for the national award (formerly known as the Coming Up Taller Award).
 It is the only program in Massachusetts to win this year.
-Video of the ceremony is available at the White House website.

 Noelia Lugo, a 5th grader at the Hernandez school in Roxbury and a Dorchester resident, and ALERTA founder Lucia Mayerson-David received the award on behalf of the program.